 Almond butter is one of the most sought-after alternatives to peanut butter on the market.
-Similar to any kind of nut butter, homemade almond butter is a somewhat easy-to-make product if you have the right ingredients and a sturdy food processor or blender.
-You can also find countless companies selling delicious almond butter made from carefully roasted almonds too.
+Similar to any kind of nut butter, almond butter is a somewhat easy-to-make product, even at home, if you have the right ingredients and a sturdy food processor or blender.
+You can also find countless companies selling delicious almond butter made from carefully roasted almonds.

 However, though almond butter is beginning to gain more attention in the world of food and snacks, there’s still a lot of confusion surrounding this tasty treat.
 That’s why we’re going to give you the ultimate introduction to almond butter right here.

 While peanut butter still stands as a staple in many American households, it’s not ideal for everyone.
-Like maple syrup, peanut butter isn’t always healthy unless you source it from the right places.
+Many people have peanut allergies.
+And like maple syrup, peanut butter isn’t always healthy unless you source it from the right places.

 Natural and organic almond butter began its rise to fame at the same time as many other alternative nut butter options appeared.
 To reduce their intake of fats, salt, sugar, and other unhealthy substances, people have been exploring everything from cashew butter to pecan butter.